Adult Crew Leader General Application - SCC Los Valles - 2023

 Wages: $690-800 / week DOE

-Benefits: 1 paid week off in August between summer member season and summer fall season for Adult Program Leaders, plus 4 additional days of flexible paid time off.
-Medical benefits option available.
-Food provided while in the field, uniforms, USFS-recognized S-212 Chainsaw training, Cross-cut training, Restorative Justice Training, Trauma-Informed Care Training, QPR training, & other development opportunities
+Benefits: Food provided while in the field, uniforms, USFS-recognized S-212 Chainsaw training, Cross-cut training, Restorative Justice Training, Trauma-Informed Care Training, QPR training, & other development opportunities.
+Please ask about our health and PTO benefits.

 Multiple positions opened until filled.